What is ExpressRoute?

 ExpressRoute premium is a collection of the following features:

 Increased routing table limit from 4000 routes to 10,000 routes for private peering.

 Increased number of VNets and ExpressRoute Global Reach connections that can be enabled on an ExpressRoute circuit (default is 10).
 For more information, see the ExpressRoute Limits table.

 Global connectivity over the Microsoft core network.
 You can now link a VNet in one geopolitical region with an ExpressRoute circuit in another region.

 - You can link a VNet created in Europe West to an ExpressRoute circuit created in Silicon Valley.

-- On the public peering, prefixes from other geopolitical regions are advertised such that you can connect to, for example, SQL Azure in Europe West from a circuit in Silicon Valley.
+- On the Microsoft peering, prefixes from other geopolitical regions are advertised such that you can connect to, for example, SQL Azure in Europe West from a circuit in Silicon Valley.

-How many VNets can I link to an ExpressRoute circuit if I enabled ExpressRoute premium?
+How many VNets and ExpressRoute Global Reach connections can I enable on an ExpressRoute circuit if I enabled ExpressRoute premium?

-The following tables show the ExpressRoute limits and the number of VNets per ExpressRoute circuit:
+The following tables show the ExpressRoute limits and the number of VNets and ExpressRoute Global Reach connections per ExpressRoute circuit: